Grayling, Michigan

-Grayling (/ˈɡreɪlɪŋ/ GRAY-ling) is a city and the county seat of Crawford County in the U.S. state of Michigan.
+Grayling (/ˈɡreɪlɪŋ/ GRAY-ling) is a city in and the county seat of Crawford County in the U.S. state of Michigan.
 It is the only incorporated community in Crawford County.
 The population was 1,884 at the 2010 census.
 The city is surrounded by Grayling Charter Township, but the two are administered autonomously.

 The city is located in the middle of the Northern Michigan region at the junctions of Interstate 75, U.S. Route 127, M-72, and M-93.
 Grayling is well known for hosting the Au Sable River Canoe Marathon in July of every year since 1947.
-The city is named after the Grayling species of fish once abundant in the Au Sable River, although the species has long since been extinct in the area.
-There have been many attempts to bring Grayling back to the area but none have been successful.
+The city is named after the grayling species of fish once abundant in the Au Sable River, although the species has been extirpated in Michigan since 1936.
+There have been many attempts to bring grayling back to the area but none have been successful.

 History

 Michael Shoat Hartwick was Grayling's first settler.
 On the west side of the railroad tracks, he built a log hotel.
 The railroad platted out 40 acres (where Grayling now stands), naming it "Crawford".
-Fish swimming in the river were identified as grayling, and it is said that the residents preferred the name "Grayling" to the name "Crawford," and renamed the area after the fish.
+Fish swimming in the river were identified as grayling, and it is said that the residents preferred the name "Grayling" to "Crawford," and renamed the area after the fish.

 Grayling's access to two major rivers (Au Sable River and Manistee River), and the presence of the vast forest around it, made it important in the lumber era.
 Logs were floated down the rivers to the lakes.

-Grayling had other names through the years.
+Grayling has had other names through the years.
 It was called "AuSable", "Forest", "Crawford Station", and during the lumbering era "Milltown".

 The Arctic grayling that had inhabited much of Northern Michigan was eventually wiped out.
 The logging practice of using river beds to move logs in the springtime destroyed the breeding grounds for these fish.
 Before they could recover, non-native sport fish such as brook trout were introduced in the 1890s and competed with the grayling for food.

 The Grayling Fish Hatchery was founded in 1914 by timber baron Rasmus Hanson (1846–1927).
 He hoped to restore the grayling to the Au Sable River system; ironically, its disappearance was caused, at least in part, by the massive habitat destruction caused by logging, which was the source of Mr. Hanson's and other lumber barons' immense wealth.
 Other famous contributors to the initial costs of the hatchery included Henry Ford, Edsel Ford, and Thomas Edison.
 The grayling became extinct in Michigan.
 Nevertheless, the hatchery continued to play an important role in natural resource conservation.
 In 1926, it was sold to the state of Michigan.
 It continued to be operated as a fish hatchery and tourist attraction until the mid-1960s.
 In 1995, Michigan sold the property to Crawford County.
 It is being operated by a privately owned fish farm, although continues to be open to the public during the summer.